...

 Location: Holliday Park

-Activity: native seed collection and invasive species removal (bush honeysuckle)
+Activity: invasive species removal

 Partner(s): DPW, Indianapolis Office of Land Stewardship, Indy Parks